 1. North America Presence

-Mexico has been the preferred nearshore option for delivering IT Services for the past 15 years, and accelerated post-pandemic, because of the hybrid workforce.
-Companies increased their hiring radius for talent that could fly in when needed but can work remotely most of the time.
+Nearshoring in Mexico has been the preferred option for delivering IT Services for the past 15 years, and accelerated post-pandemic, because of the hybrid workforce.
+Companies increased their hiring radius for IT talent that could fly in when needed but can work remotely most of the time.

 - According to Gartner 2017 Evaluation of nearshore/offshore countries, “Mexico is the premier nearshore country for the US, due to its talent pool size and proximity”, 2017 (2)